Upgrade to remove ads

 a research method in which an investigator manipulates one of more factors (independent variables) to observe the effect on some behavior or mental process (dependent variable).
 By random assignment of participants, the experiment controls other relevant factors.

-an experimental procedure in which both the research staff are ignorant (blind) about whether the research participants have received the treatment or placebo.
+an experimental procedure in which both the research staff and the participants are ignorant (blind) about whether the research participants have received the treatment or placebo.

 experimental results caused by expectations alone; any effect on behavior caused by the administration of an inert substance of condition, which is assumed to be an active agent.